 What is it?
-The Elementary Science Fair is a wonderful way for elementary-aged students to participate in and experience a scientific project.
-Each science fair project must consist of a student-led scientific investigation and a display to present the investigation results to their peers and judges.
-Students come up with their own question based on their own interests and design an investigation to answer that question.
+The Elementary Science & Engineering Fair is a wonderful way for students to share their STEM-related interests with the school community.
+What are they most excited about after 6-years of school?!
+Each project must consist of a student-led investigation and a display to present the results to their peers and judges.
+Students come up with their own question / problem and design an investigation / creation to answer that question / solve the problem.

 Who participates?
 All 5th-grade students will be expected to turn in a project, but all other students are welcome to participate.
-Students may work individually, or in teams of 2-3 with siblings or students from their homeroom.
+Students will work individually, no teams.

 How do you display the results?
-Each project must complete a tri-fold display board that includes: question/problem, research, hypothesis, procedure, equipment, data, analysis, pictures and conclusions.
-A printed report is encouraged but not required.
+Each project must complete a tri-fold display board or 3'x3' poster (which can be designed and printed at school).
+The presentation must include the: question/problem, 3 research sources, hypothesis, procedure, equipment, data, analysis (including graphs), pictures and conclusions.
 Use of a journal is also encouraged.
-Models, samples and technology presentations are not required.
+A one-page abstract summarizing the project is also required.
+Use of a journal is also encouraged.
+Models, samples and technology presentations are not required, but can only help!

 Best Practices: Parents are encouraged to guide students, but not to do the project.
 Models, including volcanoes or robots, and “research only” projects on general interest topics are NOT acceptable projects.
-Projects should be experiment-based, and results data-driven results.
+Projects should be experiment-based, and results data-driven.

 Where have we been?
 Our 5th-graders have been spending time in Science Lab learning the Scientific Method, and researching and discussing scientific topics that most interest them.
 There are a lot of resources online to help students narrow down their interests if they are still having trouble deciding on a project.
-We will continue to work on the Science Fair in the lab through January, but all experiments will be done at home.
-Your student’s topic may be limited by what you can accomplish at home!
+We will continue to work on the Science Fair in the lab through December, but all experiments / inventions will be done at home.
+Your student’s topic may be limited by what they can accomplish at home!